Singularity Group: Executive Program

 The Executive Program is a series of five-day training programs that focus on how topics relating to technology and its impacts on business.

 Global Impact Competition

 In 2016, SingularityU The Netherlands organized a Global Impact Competition for Dutch entrepreneurs.
 Danny Wagemans, a 21-year-old nanophysics student, won the first prize to participate in the 10-week Global Solutions Program.
 He demonstrated how clean water and energy can be derived from urine by combining a microbial fuel cell and a graphene filter in a water bottle.

 Singularity Hub

 Singularity Hub is a science and tech media website published by Singularity University.
-Singularity Hub was founded in 2008 with the mission of "providing news coverage of sci/tech breakthroughs that are rapidly changing human abilities, health, and society".
+It was founded in 2008 with the mission of "providing news coverage of sci/tech breakthroughs that are rapidly changing human abilities, health, and society".
 It was acquired by Singularity University in 2012, to make content produced by Singularity University more accessible.

 In March 2018, Singularity Hub released 695 articles via Creative Commons license CC BY-ND 4.0.